JordanFrecon/jordanfrecon.github.io/_courses/data-analysis.md

 hours: 24
 ---

+## Key information

-> This course is largely based on the one written by [Charlotte Laclau](https://laclauc.github.io/index.html) who kindly granted me her source files.
-It will evolve over the next few years according to feedback from students and teachers.
+> This course is inspired by the one written by [Charlotte Laclau](https://laclauc.github.io/index.html) who kindly granted me her source files.
+So far, I use the same jupyter notebooks.
+Note that it will evolve over the next few years according to feedback from students and teachers.

-<i class="fas fa-exclamation-triangle"></i> **Prerequisites**.
+### <i class="fas fa-exclamation-triangle"></i> Prerequisites

 It is necessary to have prior knowledge on both the fundamentals of mathematics (analysis, linear algebra, probability, statistics) and computer science.
 As such, it is advised to be proficient in
 - the manipulation of vectors and matrix multplication
 - probabilities distributions (common distributions, mean, variance, etc.)
 - the basics of the calculus of variations

-<i class="fas fa-bookmark"></i> **Educational Goals**.
+### <i class="fas fa-bookmark"></i> Educational Goals

 This course is designed to provide a quick introduction to data analysis algorithms for data engineers.
 As such, it meets different educational objectives:
 - Understand the differences between artificial intelligence and machine learning
 - Know which model / algorithm to choose depending on the task
 - Learn how to train, validate and test machine learning models